xStar2222/DiscordBibleBot/README.md

 # Discord Bible Bot
-A bot made using Discord.py that will let a user select any book and chapter of the bible and the bot will reply with the verse.
+An open-source bot made using Discord.py that will let a user select any book and chapter of the bible and the bot will reply with the verse.
 Also has other features like !rnadom that sends a random verse.

 # Current Commands -
 - `!random` - Sends a random Bible Verse